R4yaan/diffusion-hello-world/README.md

 npm install
 ```

-Tailor `public/index.html` line 18 to refer to your own Diffusion Cloud instance.
+Set lines 18 of `public/index.html` to the hostname of your Diffusion Cloud service, which you can find in your service dashboard.

 # Execution